The key stages in drawing up an effective Car Policy

 • Are there any policies regarding the use of company vehicles for purposes such as towing?

-• What are the consequences if a driver is charged with driving under the influence of alcohol or drugs?
+• What are the consequences if a driver is charged with drink-driving or driving under the influence of drugs?

 Vehicle maintenance

-When you assign a company car to a driver, you're entrusting him or her with something of great value.
+By allocating a company car, you are entrusting a driver with an object of great value.
 However, the resale value of this vehicle will be seriously affected if it is not properly maintained.
-Similarly, you may find yourself paying exorbitant reconditioning costs at the end of a long-term lease if the vehicle is not in good condition at the end of the contract.
+Similarly, you could end up paying exorbitant repair costs at the end of a long-term lease if the vehicle is not in good condition at the end of the contract.
 So it's important to make drivers aware of their responsibilities when it comes to vehicle maintenance.

-Another option to consider is to accelerate the transition to 100% electric cars.
+Another option to consider is to accelerate the transition to electric 100% cars.
 This choice enables fleet managers to make substantial savings thanks to reduced maintenance.
-On average, up to 50% can be saved on maintenance and repair operations, throughout the cycle.
+On average, it is possible to save up to 50% on maintenance and repair operations, throughout the cycle.

 Questions to ask yourself :